-If you are the victim of a crypto attack the first thing you need to do is contact IT support and talk with their security specialist.
+If you are the victim of a crypto attack, the first thing you need to do is contact IT support and talk with their security specialist.
 They can assist you in removing the problem and have your systems up and running as fast as possible.

 Not all crypto attacks will destroy your systems, and many are reversible if you know what you are doing.
 However, if you’re not 100% sure of the specific crypto attack, trying any DIY could damage your systems further.

-Whatever the outcome from an attack is, getting help from an IT security specialist is your best option.
+Whatever the outcome of an attack is, getting help from an IT security specialist is your best option.
 They will fix your system in the most appropriate way and can help by reducing the possibility of a repeat attack.

 Prevention is Better than Cure

-Once your systems are fully functional it should be time to look for how the attack occurred and secure any weaknesses:
+Once your systems are fully functional, it should be time to look for how the attack occurred and secure any weaknesses:

-- Listen to Advice from IT Security Specialists; they’ll locate weaknesses in your system and inform you of ways to prevent further attacks from happening.
+- Listen to advice from IT security specialists; they’ll locate weaknesses in your system and inform you of ways to prevent further attacks from happening.